 would then be managed in such a way that people could cause them no

-harm - and vice versa.
-The staggering power of AI, the web and other
+harm – and vice versa.

-effort became the largest single environmental project in history.
+effort became the single largest environmental project in history.
 Entire

 deserts were transformed back into lush edens, fed by artificial rain

-generated by orbital infrastructure.
+and other forms of weather control.
 Vast areas of abandoned wasteland

 such as mammoths.
 Toxic lakes and rivers were made clean.
 The oceans

 were de-acidified, cooled and made habitable once again to countless